 - Taco Seasonings.
 Try my homemade taco seasoning.

-Return the ground meat to the pan and mix it up.
+- Return the cooked meat to the pan and mix well.

 Boom!
 Done!
 Your creamy Rotel dip is ready to serve.
 This is how you make it, nice and creamy, cheesy, and served hot.
 Bust out the chips!
 Just be careful, this dish is addictive.